open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 exclusive lock while calling an Aggregator (see below), since some Aggregators may have higher concurrency expectations.

+State managed in the Accumulator MUST be transient.
+This requirement ensures that export pipelines written constructed for stateless exporters (e.g. Statsd, OTLP with a stateless ExportKindSelector) are not penalized by permanent state in the Accumulator.
+This implies that the use of long-term state in a Metrics export pipeline should be elective, and such state if present should be managed in the Processor component.

 #### Accumulator: Collect() function

 The Accumulator MUST implement a Collect method that builds and